microsoft/TypeChat/site/src/docs/typechat-in-5-minutes.md

 ## Translating Requests

-Our handler gets a "request string" each time it's called.
+Our handler receives some user input (the `request` string) each time it's called.
 It's time to pass that string into over to our `translator` object.

 ```ts